phkaeser/wlmaker/doc/RUN.md

   Run `wlmaker` with `--style_file=...` to use an alternative style.

+* As of now, Wayland Maker does not (yet) support scaling outputs.
+As a workaround, you can configure the style with larger decorations & fonts, as is done in [etc/style-debian.plist](../etc/style-debian.plist).

 # Debugging issues

 > [!NOTE] Run `wlmaker` with the `--log_level=DEBUG` argument to get more